 Your likelihood of developing ovarian cysts is heightened by:

 - Women of reproductive age.
-A woman is more likely to develop a cyst If she is still menstruating and her body is still producing estrogen.
+A woman has the tendency to develop a cyst If she is still menstruating and her body is still producing estrogen.

 - Hormonal problems.
 This is particularly common in those who are taking fertility medications to address hormonal problems.